cunarist/transle/README.md

 - `build`: Where the final executable is saved.

 In addition, there might be some other folders generated by tools or IDE you are using.

+# Credits

+- [Will Pearson](https://github.com/uiri) for the code in `./automate/toml` which is distributed under the MIT License.